nginxinc/nginx-service-mesh/docs/content/tutorials/kic/ingress-udp-walkthrough.md

 Now that everything for the NGINX Plus Ingress Controller is deployed, we can now send datagrams to the udp-listener application.

-3. Use the IP and port defined in the [Install NGINX Plus Ingress Controller](#install-nginx-plus-ingress-controller) section to send a netcat UDP message:
+1. Use the IP and port defined in the [Install NGINX Plus Ingress Controller](#install-nginx-plus-ingress-controller) section to send a netcat UDP message:

-    ```
+    ```bash
-    $ echo "UDP Datagram Message" | nc -u 12.115.30.1 31839
+    echo "UDP Datagram Message" | nc -u 12.115.30.1 31839
     ```

-4. Check that that the "UDP Datagram Message" text was correctly sent to the udp-listener server:
+2. Check that that the "UDP Datagram Message" text was correctly sent to the udp-listener server:

-    ```
+    ```bash
     $ kubectl logs udp-listener-59665d7ffc-drzh2 -c udp-listener
     Listening on UDP port 5005
     UDP Datagram Message
     ```

-5. Check that the UDP message is present in the udp-listener sidecar logs:
+3. Check that the UDP message is present in the udp-listener sidecar logs:

-    ```
+    ```bash
-    $ kubectl logs udp-listener-59665d7ffc-drzh2 -c nginx-mesh-sidecar
+    kubectl logs udp-listener-59665d7ffc-drzh2 -c nginx-mesh-sidecar
     ...
     2022/01/22 00:09:31 SVID updated for spiffeID: "spiffe://example.org/ns/default/sa/default"
     2022/01/22 00:09:31 Enqueueing event: SPIRE, key: 0xc00007ac00